Learner8790/Financial-Feature-Analysis/README.md

 **Average Directional Index (ADX):**
 Measures trend strength through directional movement indicators.

-**Aroon Indicator:**
-Identifies trend changes and momentum shifts over 25-day periods.

 #### The RFECV Algorithm: Systematic Feature Selection

-The cornerstone of our methodology is the Recursive Feature Elimination with Cross-Validation process, which systematically identifies the optimal feature subset.
+The cornerstone of our methodology is the Recursive Feature Elimination with Cross-Validation process, which systematically identified the optimal feature subset from our initial 25-feature space.

 ##### Algorithm Implementation